numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 """""""""""""""""""""

-It is currently only possible for user defined functions to be found/resolved if any of the inputs (or the outputs) has the user datatype.
+It is currently only possible for user defined functions to be found/resolved if any of the inputs (or the outputs) has the user datatype, since it uses the `OO->O` signature.
-For example ``fraction_divide(int, int) -> Fraction`` can be implemented but the call ``fraction_divide(4, 5)`` will fail because the loop that includes the user datatype ``Fraction`` (as output) can only be found if any of the inputs is already a ``Fraction``.
+For example, given that a ufunc loop to implement ``fraction_divide(int, int) -> Fraction`` has been implemented, the call ``fraction_divide(4, 5)`` (with no specific output dtype) will fail because the loop that includes the user datatype ``Fraction`` (as output) can only be found if any of the inputs is already a ``Fraction``.
 ``fraction_divide(4, 5, dtype=Fraction)`` can be made to work, but is inconvenient.

-Typically, dispatching is done by finding the first loop for which all inputs can be cast to safely (see also the current implementation section).
+Typically, dispatching is done by finding the first loop that matches.
+A match is defined as: all inputs (and possibly outputs) can be cast safely to the signature typechars (see also the current implementation section).
-However, in some cases this is problematic and thus explicitly not allowed.
+However, in some cases safe casting is problematic and thus explicitly not allowed.
-For example the ``np.isnat`` function is currently only defined for datetime and timedelta.
-Even though integers are defined to be safely castable to timedelta.
+For example the ``np.isnat`` function is currently only defined for datetime and timedelta, even though integers are defined to be safely castable to timedelta.
 If this was not the case, calling ``np.isnat(np.array("NaT", "timedelta64").astype("int64"))`` would currently return true, although the integer input array has no notion of "not a time".
-If a universal function, such as most function in ``scipy.special``, is only defined for ``float32`` and ``float64`` it will currently automatically cast a ``float16`` silently to ``float32`` (similarly for any integer input).
+If a universal function, such as most functions in ``scipy.special``, is only defined for ``float32`` and ``float64`` it will currently automatically cast a ``float16`` silently to ``float32`` (similarly for any integer input).
 This ensures successful execution, but allows a change in the output dtype